Strategic drift can – and does – occur. Here are the the four stages of strategic drift.

 Phase 3: Flux

-This is the crux, the key point of strategic drift that can define an organisation.
-At this point, management can no longer ignore the gap between what their customers are demanding and what the organisation is providing.
-This is where the organisation needs to understand the necessity to change.
+This is the crux, the key point of strategic drift that can define an organization.
+At this point, management can no longer ignore the gap between what their customers are demanding and what the organization is providing.
+This is where the organization needs to understand the necessity to change.

 Change now needs to err on the side of transformational as opposed to incremental.